-These seven Attributes provide a description of your character’s physical and mental characteristics.
+These 7 Attributes provide a description of your character’s physical and mental characteristics.
 Is your character light on their feet?
 Hardy and wise?
-Attribute Scores express these qualities – your character’s assets as well as weaknesses.
+Attribute Scores express these qualities – your character’s assets as well as their weaknesses.

 At Character Creation, you select three Attributes: Primary, Secondary and Tertiary.
-Your Primary Attribute Score is 8, and your Secondary Attribute Score is 6.
-Your Tertiary Attribute Score is 4, and all your remaining Attribute Scores are 2.
+Your Primary Attribute Score is 8, your Secondary Attribute Score is 6, your Tertiary Attribute Score is 4, and all your remaining Attribute Scores are 2.
 (See – Character Creation)

 |Attribute Score||Modifier||Attribute Score||Modifier|

 Attribute Modifiers.
 Each Attribute also has a Modifier derived from its respective score.
 To determine an Attribute Modifier without consulting the table above, divide the Attribute Score by two and round down.

 Attributes Descriptions And Details.
 All actions or tasks in the game are covered by one of the seven Attributes.
 This section will explain in detail what the Attributes mean and how to use them in the game.
 Read each Attribute carefully and make note of anything that might be of importance to your character.

 Agility – (AG).
 The first Attribute is Agility; it encompasses your speed, dexterity, and overall quickness.
 The Acrobatics, Pilot, Thievery, and Stealth skills reflect expertise in Agility.
 Agility is used for dodging attacks, movement during combat, and determining how much quicker you are compared to others.